giginet/Scipio/README.md

 ```

 If they are changed, Spicio regards them as a cache are invalid, and then it's re-built.

+#### Cache Policy

+You can specify cache behavior with `--cache-policy` option.
+Default value is `project`.

+##### disabled

+Never reuse already built frameworks.
+Overwrite existing frameworks everytime.

+##### project(default)

+VersionFiles are stored in output directories.
+Skip re-building when existing XCFramework is valid.

+##### local

+Copy every build artifacts to `~/Library/Caches`.
+If there are same binaries are exists in cache directory, skip re-building and copy them to the output directory.

+Thanks to this strategy, you can reuse built artifacts in past.

 ### Create XCFramework for single Swift Packages